ypradat/CivicAnnotator/README.md

 # Examples

-Examples of commands to annotate mutations, fusions and copy-number events are provided in the `examples` folder.
-The commands are described in the bash scripts while the input files to these commands are provided in `examples/data`.
+Examples of commands to annotate mutations, fusions and copy-number events are provided in the `tests` folder.
+The commands are described in the bash scripts while the input files to these commands are provided in `tests/data`.

 # References